 - Demand Side Platforms (DSPs) which are solutions that allow you to select targeting criteria based on demographics, browser, device, and cookie data, and use this to tap into…

 - Ad Exchanges & Ad Servers which will let you serve display and video adverts digitally across relevant websites, using Real Time Bidding (RTB) to get you the best value possible.

 This AdTech Stack is part of a growing infrastructure of digital advertising.
 In fact, the Luma Partners have attempted to map these emerging suppliers with their lumascapes.

-Source: Luma Partners on Slideshare
+Source: Luma Partners